henrymiata/g-assist-notepad/notepad/README.md

 - Delete notepads you no longer need
 - Search through notepad entries across all categories
 - Export notepads to human-readable text files on your Desktop
+- Clear notepads safely (moves to recycle bin) for current game or all games
+- Undo the last clear operation to restore notes from recycle bin
 - Game-specific organization (notes are separated by current game)
 - Automatic file management and organization
 - Detailed logging for troubleshooting